-GOVERNACE Responsible Body / Function Responsibility Definition of corporate objectives and risk strategies, definition of IVALIFE's risk profile, which will be used as a significant input to ORSA - Approval of the budget Establishment of a suitable internal control system, especially with regard to the ORSA Understanding, review, challenge, and approval of the annual ORSA report Board of Directors Review and approval of the assumptions, including any management actions and parameters used in the ORSA process Review and challenge of the risk quantification and stress testing performed in the ORSA process Review and challenge the results of the Pillar 1 capital calculation and the quality of the data used Review and pre-approve any changes in the ORSA manual making relevant recommendations to the BoD for final approval Responsible Body / Function Responsibility Dissemination of information on risk strategies and procedures to the employees concerned Senior Management Ensuring that there is adequate expertise and knowledge amongst the employees and officers of IVALIFE to successfully carry out the different tasks required by ORSA
+G0V GOVERNACE Responsible Body / Function Responsibility Definition of corporate objectives and risk strategies, definition of IVALIFE's risk profile, which will be used as a significant input to ORSA. - Approval of the budget.
+Establishment of a suitable internal control system, especially with regard to the ORSA.
+Understanding, review, challenge, and approval of the annual ORSA report.
+Board of Directors Review and approval of the assumptions, including any management actions and parameters used in the ORSA process.
+Review and challenge of the risk quantification and stress testing performed in the ORSA process.
+Review and challenge the results of the Pillar 1 capital calculation and the quality of the data used.
+Review and pre-approve any changes in the ORSA manual making relevant recommendations to the BoD for final approval.
+Responsible Body / Function Responsibility Dissemination of information on risk strategies and procedures to the employees concerned Senior Management Ensuring that there is adequate expertise and knowledge amongst the employees to successfully carry out the different tasks required by ORSA.
+Understanding of the ORSA of the Company.
+Recommendation for improvement of systems, procedures and processes, and adaptation as necessary in accordance with ORSA results.
+Responsible Body / Function Responsibility Risk Management Dissemination of information on risk strategies and procedures to Senior Management.